Utah State Fair

 Public Transportation

 Various buses and rails will be in operation during the State Fair, making navigation of Salt Lake City a breeze.
-The Fairpark Station is near the fair for light rail service, and most buses run throughout the week and even the weekend.
+The Fairpark Station is near the fair for light rail service, and most buses run throughout the week and even on the weekend.
 During the 11 days of the fair, buses will also make special Sunday trips to and from the fair, usually on Route #519.

 Where to stay